Future Students: Freshmen Scholarships

 Freshmen Merit Scholarships

 At Schreiner University, we believe you should be awarded for your hard work in high school.
 When you are accepted as a freshmen, your Admission Counselor will determine what level of merit scholarship you have earned based on your high school GPA and your composite ACT score or your Critical Reading & Math SAT scores (we even super score all of your SAT exams to base decisions on your highest individual scores).
-And the best part is that we will increase your merit scholarship if your GPA and/or test scores increase to the next level during your senior year of high school.
+We will also increase your merit scholarship if your GPA and/or test scores increase to the next level during your senior year of high school.
 Click below to find out your potential merit scholarship!

 Additional Freshmen Scholarship Opportunities: